Hasura CLI

 and seeds

-directory contains a bunch of yaml files each describing different parts of the GraphQL API, like the actions, remote schemas and the different databases that are connected to this project along with their tables and functions etc.
+directory contains yaml files, each describing different parts of the GraphQL API, like the actions, remote schemas, and the various databases connected to this project (along with their tables, functions, and others).

 hasura console